 Connecting Your Locations with a Point-to-Point Fiber Optic Network

-Signing on for point-to-point (P2P) circuits is an especially logical move when you want to connect different buildings in a campus environment, or if you want high availability and a secure connection to a remote site.
+Signing on for a point-to-point fiber optic network is an especially logical move when you want to connect different buildings in a campus environment, or if you want high availability and a secure connection to a remote site.

-In this article, we’ll explore how great P2P fiber optic networks work, how they are secured, and how much they cost.
+This article will explore how great P2P fiber optic networks work, how they are secured, their benefits, and how much they cost.

 Point-to-Point Fiber Optic Networks